excell604/api_documentation_writing_sample/README.md

-## API Documentation : Weather API
+## API Documentation : OpenWeather API
 -> Welcome to the OpenWeather API documentation repository.
 This project is a part of my portfolio for demonstrating proficiency in API documentation using tools like Swagger, Postman, and GitHub.